Explainable AI for computational pathology identifies model limitations and tissue biomarkers: Results

 \subsection{Refining the search for prognostic tissue biomarkers}

-Having demonstrated HIPPO's effectiveness in metastasis detection, where the regions of interest are well-defined and were previously annotated by expert pathologists, we extended our investigation to the more complex domain of cancer prognosis.
-Unlike the clear delineation of tumor regions in metastasis detection, prognostic factors in WSIs are multifaceted and less clearly defined.
-We applied HIPPO to prognostic models that generate risk scores from WSIs, aiming to identify the tissue regions driving these predictions.
-Our experiments with HIPPO yielded two key insights.
-First, HIPPO's search algorithms demonstrated superior ability in identifying tissue patches that consistently and significantly influence risk predictions compared to conventional attention-based methods.
-While attention mechanisms yielded mixed effects --- potentially identifying regions that counterintuitively drive lower risk in otherwise high-risk specimens --- HIPPO provided a more consistent, reliable, and quantitative assessment of the regions that drive risk.
-Second, HIPPO's unique features enable \textit{in silico} experiments to measure the effects of targeted tissue interventions on prognostic outcomes through the lens of the ABMIL model.
-HIPPO's potential to accelerate the discovery and validation of prognostic tissue biomarkers is an exciting development in cancer research, potentially bridging the gap between computational predictions and clinical actionability.
+Having demonstrated HIPPO's effectiveness in metastasis detection, where the regions of interest are well-defined and were previously annotated by expert pathologists, we extended our investigation to the more challenging task of cancer prognosis.
+Unlike metastasis detection, prognostic factors in WSIs are multifaceted and less clearly defined.
+We applied HIPPO to prognostic models that generate risk scores from WSIs, with the goal of identifying the tissue regions most responsible for these predictions.

+Our experiments yielded two key insights.
+First, HIPPO's search algorithms demonstrated superior ability in identifying tissue patches that consistently and significantly influence risk predictions compared to conventional attention.
+Attention-based interpretations often produced mixed effects or counterintuitive effects, such as highlighting regions that lowered predicted risk in otherwise clearly high-risk specimens.
+HIPPO, on the other hand, provided a consistent, reliable, and quantitative assessment of the regions that drive risk.
+Second, HIPPO's perturbation-based design enabled ``virtual experiments'' to assess the effect of targeted tissue interventions on prognostic outcomes in silico through the lens of the ABMIL model.
+This capability positions HIPPO as a promising tool for accelerating the discovery and validation of prognostic tissue biomarkers, thereby narrowing the gap between computational analysis and clinical actionability.